greatm3/HNG-internship-stage-0/README.md

 ### What i learnt
 This task taught me how to:
--Build and structure a clean Express backend -Integrate external APIs
+- Build and structure a clean Express backend
+- Integrate external APIs
--Implement custom rate limiting
+- Implement custom rate limiting
--Handle API errors gracefully
+- Handle API errors gracefully
--Deploy on Railway without Vercel or Render
+- Deploy on Railway without Vercel or Render